Girl, 14, arrested after death of 10-year-old girl in NSW town

 A girl aged 14 has been arrested after the death of a 10-year-old girl in Gunnedah in northwestern NSW.

+Unconfirmed reports allege the younger girl, who was a cousin of the 14-year-old, had words carved into her body and had had her throat cut.

-Police arrested the 14-year-old girl after the death of the younger girl this morning on a farm near the town, 350km west of Port Macquarie.
+Police arrested the 14-year-old girl after the death of the younger girl this morning on a farm near the town, which is 350km west of Port Macquarie.

-Emergency services were called to the property about 7.45am, after reports the 10-year-old had suffered serious lacerations.
+Emergency services were called to the property about 7.45am, with NSW Police reporting the 10-year-old girl had suffered "serious lacerations".

-Police said she died at the scene and that the two girls were known to one another,
+Police have confirmed she died at the scene.

 Officers arrested the 14-year-old, and she is being held at Gunnedah Police Station.

-Police are still searching the farm as detectives piece together what happened, the Northern Daily Leader reported.
+Police are still searching the farm as detectives piece together what happened this morning, the Northern Daily Leader reported.